I just launched a new Airtable integration for Bannerbear - in this post I'm going to show you how to use it :)

 For this tutorial, create a project on Bannerbear and add the "Quote Example" template from the library to your project:

 Adding it to a project will take you to the Project / Template page:

 You can design any sort of template you need using the Bannerbear template editor (you can even invite a designer to create one for you!) but for now, lets try connecting this example template to an Airtable.

-On the template page (the one we left off at above) scroll to the bottom to find the Airtable icon - click it to go to the Airtable integration page:
+On the template page (the one we left off at above) find the Airtable icon - click it to go to the Airtable integration page:

 From here, in terms of this tutorial you have two choices!

 For the purposes of this tutorial I've set up an airtable base with the columns you need for the Quote Example template.

 If you are using other templates or designing your own template, you will have to set up an Airtable base with the right columns - Bannerbear will show you how, more on this in the next section.

 Every Airtable Base has a special Base ID and Table Name that you need to use to connect with the Template.

 You can find the Base ID in the API Documentation on Airtable: